ultraschemer-microweb/microweb/README.md

 4. Tables can log their update dates with a field called __updated_at__, which is a full timestamp, with time zone enabled.
 5. The filling of __id__, __created_at__ and __updated_at__ fields are dealt by Microweb in standard ways.
 Se more details below.
 7. The filling of __entity_history__ logs, from all registers from all tables, are also dealt by Microweb.
+8. The __delete__ database operation is considered harmful and must be avoided almost always.
+An object/register state control must be ensured.

 This standard structure exists to fulfill specific Microweb Object-Relational data definitions, which are explained next.

+### 4.2.2.
+Microweb Object-Relational Mapping concepts

+Microweb framework, in the Business Layer relies on [Hibernate ORM](http://hibernate.org/), but additions to Hibernate are minimal.
+Hibernate is a huge project, and no addition to the library were considered relevant.

+However, Microwed defines four types of Entities.
+These entities are defined in base of a specific undestanding of the concept of Classes and Objects and its correspondent relationship with the concepts of Relation and Registers.

+It's a consolidated concept, in Object-Relational-Mapping that tables can be mapped to classes, and registers to objects.
+Microweb follows this concept but add the next additional concepts, to help to understand the lifecycle of persisted objects:

+1. An object with persistent lifecycle has history.
+This history can be logged.
+If an object/register can have its history logged, then it is a Loggable Entity, represented by the mapped java class __Loggable__.
+2. Each register, independent of its internal data and unique keys, has a single identity.
+This identity is defined by a random unique identification, stored in the field __id__.
+This kind of register is an __Identifiable__ Entity.
+Every __Identifiable__ is __Loggable__.
+3. A persistent register can have the initial period of its lifecycle (i.e, its birth) registered and known.
+The date of birth is stored in the field __created_at__.
+By convention, these objects are assigned and after that, they're read only.
+This kind of register is a __Createable__.
+Every __Createable__ is a specializtion of __Identifiable__.
+4. A persistent register can have full lifecycle and each update will be logged.
+The last update date and time is saved at the __updated_at__ field.
+This kind of object/field is __Timeable__, and every __Timeable__ object is a __Createable__ object.
+We can interpret __Timeable__ objects and entities, once created, can have updates and evolve through time.

+Considering all concepts above (in the __Section 4__), we can dive into practical details of Microweb and the best way to make such dive is through a practical sample.
+Migration examples can be seen in both __5.1__ and __5.2__ sections.

 # 5. Project Samples